Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, for lap swim and rec swim there is a discounted military rate.

-The hot tub is kept at about 102o, the lesson pool at 89o and the lap pool at 85o
+The hot tub is currently out of service for the foreseeable future and the lesson pool is at 89,o while the lap pool is at 85o

 25 yards or 75 feet

 Block Watch is a national program that is based on the principle of neighbors working together as the first and best line of defense against crime.
 Block Watch has been shown to be an effective deterrent to crime at the neighborhood level.
 Fife has always been recognized for its Block Watch program.

 Block Watch organizes and extends what you are probably already doing on an informal level.
 We tend to know and watch out for our neighbors next door, but neighbors at one end of the block may not know the neighbors at the other end of the block.
 Organizing a Block Watch makes this attitude of watchfulness more systematic, and provides a block map with neighbors’ names and telephone numbers that can be used in case of an emergency.

 Block Watch is simple to create and can improve the security of your neighborhood while also increase your sense of community.